Training students to wield words well

 When my children reached high school, I realized there was still more to learn.
 I needed them to be able to logically think through and write a persuasive argument.
 After all, isn’t all writing about trying to persuade your audience in some way or another?
 I discovered The Lost Tools of Writing, which we used - and reused - through the high school years.
 I now use that curriculum in conjunction with my Great Books classes, where we argue an issue raised from each great work.

-Just before they graduated, I felt I needed to also introduce them to the ideas in the Great Books and be able to weigh those ideas — or any idea — against their belief system.
-For us, that meant examining them with a biblical worldview.
-My Great Books classes takes students through one year each of writings from ancient history, the Middle Ages, and modern times.
+Just before they graduated, I felt I needed to also introduce my children to the ideas in the Great Books and be able to weigh those ideas — or any idea — against their belief system.
+For us, that meant examining them with a Christian, biblical worldview.
+Following that model, my Great Books classes takes students through one year each of classical writings from ancient history, the Middle Ages, and modern times.

 Not the end of the story